Polls open for Student Government elections, here’s a guide before you vote:

 After a slew of plot twists on the road to election, voting has officially commenced for Student Government Executive and Legislative Branch positions.
 Eighteen names of students will appear on the ballot with eight seats up for election on SG Senate and three for executive positions.

-SG unveiled its new voting system at 12:01 a.m. today by allowing students to vote online at any given time though Feb.
-14 at 11:59 p.m.
-In previous years, students could only vote during certain hours of each election day.
-Now, students can vote at sg.miami.edu/vote or by logging onto OrgSync 24 hours of the day.
+SG unveiled its new voting system at 12:01 a.m.
+Feb.
+12 by allowing students to vote online at any given time though 11:59 p.m.
+Feb.
+14. In previous years, students could only vote during certain hours of each election day.
+Now, students can vote at sg.miami.edu/vote or by logging onto OrgSync 24 hours a day.
 Elections Commission Chairman Luis Goberna said the commission tested the system with “extended voting hours” last semester and saw an increase in turnout rates.
-The Elections Commission will also be in the Breezeway Feb.
-12 to 14. between 9 a.m.-4 p.m. with laptops for students to use to vote.
+The Elections Commission will also be in the Breezeway 9 a.m.-4 p.m.
+Feb.
+12 to 14 with laptops for students to use to vote.

-Goberna, a junior, said the new 24-hour system is expected to increased turnout rates and provide students with a better experience.
+Goberna, a junior, said the new 24-hour system is expected to increase turnout rates and provide students with a better experience.

-Students still have two opportunities this week to meet candidates before voting including a meet and greet at 10 a.m.-3 p.m.
-Monday on the Rock Plaza and a similar event at 12:30 p.m.
-Tuesday in the Rathskeller.
+Students still have two opportunities this week to meet candidates before voting including a meet and greet 10 a.m.-3 p.m.
+Feb.
+12 on the Rock Plaza and a similar event 12:30 p.m.
+Feb.
+13 in the Rathskeller.

-Each candidate can decide whether or no to attend the events that are not mandatory, Goberna said.
+Each candidate can decide whether or not to attend the events that are not mandatory, Goberna said.

 If you can’t make any of these events, don’t sweat it.
 Here’s what you’ll find on the ballot when you go to vote: